King’s Arms Public House, Martham

 Robert was followed by a long list of subsequent landlords as shown in this list:

-The earliest documented record of the King’s Arms is that shown in the 1812 Inclosure Award when the landlady was Mary Read but the Tithe payer was Edmund Lacon of the Lacon Brewery family.
+The earliest documented record of the King’s Arms is that shown in the 1807 Inclosure Act List of Claims when the owner was Francis Riddell Reynolds Esq. a solicitor and Alderman and Mayor of Great Yarmouth Council.
+His claim stated that the pub was occupied by the widow Mrs Read who was the widow of Robert Reed although the spelling of her surname had changed a little.
+Then again in the 1812 Inclosure Award when Mary Read was the landlady but the owner was Edmund Lacon of the Lacon Brewery family.
 It was listed as a house, outbuildings and yard and is shown on the Inclosure Award map below.

 On 6th December 1820 an advert appeared in the Norfolk Chronicle offering the King’s Arms for let, it said